 High levels of salt can cause crystals to form in your cat’s bladder, and those crystals interfere with proper urination.
 This can endanger your cat’s life if not resolved quickly.
 Not to even mention the excruciating pain your feline will be going through in the process.

 Another major issue is sodium toxicity.
 Vomiting, diarrhea, and loss of appetite are the first warning signs.
-Your cat might start shivering before losing consciousness, and in severe cases, she might even fall into coma.
+Your cat might start shivering before losing consciousness, and in severe cases, she might even fall into a coma.

 3. They have LOW iron levels